Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Proximal operators

 where $\alpha^*$ is the unique positive root of the strictly decreasing function

 \end{corollary}

-\begin{proof} By~\eqref{def:prox-quadratic}, \( \prox{\nu \psi_\tau(\cdot; x)}(w, B) = \argmin{u \in \R^n} \tfrac{1}{2} u^T Q u - w^T u + \nu \tau \|Au + b\|_2 \).
+\begin{proof} By~\eqref{def:prox-quadratic}, \( \prox{\nu \eta}(w, B) = \argmin{u \in \R^n} \tfrac{1}{2} u^T Q u - w^T u + \nu \tau \|Au + b\|_2 \).
 Replacing $Q$ with $\nu B + I$, $d$ with $w$ and $\tau$ with $\nu\tau$ in \Cref{th::thProx-dual,th::thProx-dual-p2} concludes. \end{proof}

-From \Cref{th::thProx-dual}, we see that solving~\eqref{eq:prox-problem} requires solving the trust-region problem~\eqref{eq::thProx-dual1} in \(\R^m\), or, equivalently,~\eqref{eq:prox-value-rank-deficient}.
-An efficient procedure to solve such problems in the $\ell_2$ norm case was proposed by \citet{more-sorensen-1983}.
+An efficient procedure to solve the $\ell_2$-norm trust-region subproblem was proposed by \citet{more-sorensen-1983}.
 We follow their approach.
 In the light of \Cref{cor:prox} and using the same notation, it should be clear that any efficient procedure to solve~\eqref{eq::thProx-dual1} should try to find the root of $g(\alpha)$ in as few iterations as possible because each evaluation of $g$ requires solving a linear system.
 The idea in \citep{more-sorensen-1983} is to solve the equivalent \emph{secular} equation

 which has preferable numerical properties.
 They use Newton’s method to solve~\eqref{eq::secular-equation}.
 We summarize the procedure as \Cref{alg:proximal} with the help of the following result.

 \begin{lemma}[ {\citealp[Lemma 7.3.1]{conn-gould-toint-2000}}] Define \(\displaystyle \phi(\alpha) \coloneqq \frac{1}{\|s(\alpha)\|_2} - \frac{1}{\nu \tau}\), where